Leong Sin Nam: Later years

 After his death both English and Chinese newspapers eulogised his fine qualities.
 The Straits Echo reported "The passing away of towkay Leong Sin Nam at Port Dickson will cause wide spread regret for he was deservedly popular and much respected, his good works in Perak being as numerous as the sands on the seashore, while by his urbanity and strict integrity, he endeared himself to all whom he came in contact...... he was popular not only with his countrymen but also with Europeans, Eurasians, Indians, Malays and Ceylonese.
 Socially, he was the best of good fellows.
 He had no acquaintances, for to know him was to be his friend.
 As a public man he spared neither time nor trouble in carrying out zealously the duties which public life entails.
 He never used his position to which he attained with any idea of self advertisement.
 One of the most modest man one can meet anywhere his aim was always to do good.
 The same aim influenced his whole life.
 He was a good man trying according to his lights to be of service to his countrymen.
 He was so genial, well meaning, earnest and honest".

-His passing away in 1940 should be celebrated because soon after in 1941 Malaya was invaded by the Japanese beginning with the bombing of Singapore on 8 December 1941.
+His death in 1940 should be celebrated because soon after in 1941 Malaya was invaded by the Japanese beginning with the bombing of Singapore on 8 December 1941.
 Ipoh was invaded on 15 December 1941 and occupied on 28 December.
 Leong Sin Nam's pro British and Chinese stance would surely had brought disaster to himself and the family when Britain and China were at war with Japan during the Second World War.
 Leong Sin Nam's bungalow was seized by the Japanese and became the headquarters of the notorious Japanese Military Police (Kempeitai) headed by the infamous Ekio Yoshimura.